 Conclusion: Twitter Statistics (2023)

 This was my take on the latest statistics from the world of Twitter.
-Now that Twitter is in the hands of Elon Musk, it will be interesting to see its development in the coming days.
+It will be interesting to see how Twitter performs now that it has a possible competitor.

 Let me know which statistics were the most helpful for you.
 I will keep updating this space as I get my hands on more data.
 Till then, happy Tweeting!